Tissue shape from cell-scale active tensions: Introduction

 \subsubsection{Continuum mechanics of ATNs}

-In the companion paper~\cite{Claussen.etal2026}, we derived a continuum theory that describes the behavior of the ATN model at large, supracellular length scales.
+The companion paper~\cite{Claussen.etal2026} derived a continuum theory that describes the behavior of the ATN model at large, supracellular length scales.
 The key to this approach is to think of the tension configuration as a \emph{triangulation} with nodes $i,j,\dots$ and edge lengths $\uptau_{ij}$.
 In the continuum limit, a set of arbitrary, Lagrangian coordinates $\xivecIt$ plays the role of the cell labels $i,j, \dots$.
 The discrete tension surface becomes a Riemannian manifold with tension metric $\bm{g}(\xivecIt)$.
 (We use italic letters like $\bm{g}$ for continuous fields, and upright letters like $\uptau_{ij}$ for discrete objects).
-The tension metric defines the (infinitesimal) tension between adjacent cells $\xivecIt, \xivecIt+d\xivecIt$ as $d\tau = \big(g(\xivecIt)_{ab} d\xi_a d\xi_b\big)^{1/2}$.
+The tension metric defines the (infinitesimal) tension between adjacent cells $\xivecIt, \xivecIt+d\xivecIt$ as $d\tau = \big(g_{ab} (\xivecIt)d\xi_a d\xi_b\big)^{1/2}$, where we use $a,b,\ldots$ for spatial indices.
+(Thanks to the duality of tension space and physical space, we can use the same set of indices for both.)
 The connectivity of the cell array (i.e., which pairs of cells are adjacent) is represented by a second Riemannian metric $a_{ab}(\xivecIt)$, defined so that the distance between adjacent cells is $1$.
 The adjacency metric $\bm{a}$ corresponds to a triangulation where every edge has length 1.

-We now summarize the key results of the ``top-down'' continuum analysis.
-First, a conformal embedding $\tvecIt(\xivecIt)$ of $g$ into physical space defines an emergent, stress-free reference state (called $z(\xi)$ in the notation of the companion paper \cite{Claussen.etal2026}).
-The conformal embedding defines isothermal coordinates: in $\tvecIt$-coordinates, $g$ becomes isotropic, $g(\tvecIt)_{ab} = \lambda_g^{2}(\tvecIt) \delta_{ab}$ where the function $\lambda$ is called the conformal factor.
+We now summarize the results of the ``top-down'' continuum analysis.
+First, a conformal embedding $\tvecIt(\xivecIt)$ of $g$ into physical space defines an emergent, stress-free reference state (called $\bm{z}(\xi)$ in Ref.~\cite{Claussen.etal2026}).
+In $\tvecIt$-coordinates, $g$ is isotropic, $g_{ab}(\tvecIt) = \lambda_g^{2}(\tvecIt) \delta_{ab}$ where the function $\lambda$ is called the conformal factor.
 The intracellular pressure $p$ is linked to $\lambda_g$ and obeys a Poisson equation, sourced by the Gaussian curvature $K$ of the tension metric:

 where $p_0$ is the reference or average pressure.